gjersing/ecommunity/README.md

-ECOmmunity - The Neighborhood Nature App
+ECOmmunity - Social Media For Nature Lovers

 This repository contains the backend server logic for the application.